Giusep502/simple-user-dashboard-exercise/README.md

 - Improve the UI, that is very basic, especially color wise.
 - Set up code coverage for unit tests
 - Refactor usage of Styled components

+### Commit Naming

+I used standard conventional commit, _sorry for not following that very much_